ELDT: What Recordkeeping Is Required?

 Note that if local, state, or federal requirements prescribe longer retention periods for any category of records described, the records should be kept under those guidelines.

-Learn how J. J. Keller® Safe & Smart Driver Training can help you prepare for the new Entry-Level Driver Training Rule — Call 833.982.1236 or fill out the lead form below and representative will be in touch with you soon.
+Learn how J. J. Keller® Safe & Smart Driver Training can help you prepare for seasonal drivers — Call 888.473.4638 or fill out the lead form below and representative will be in touch with you soon.

 Keep Reading:

-The final rule differs greatly from the current entry-level driver training rule.
+The final rule is here and it differs greatly from the past entry-level driver training rule.
 Download this free whitepaper to find out how your driver training program will be impacted.

 Download Now